prathmesh49/Online-Parking-System/README.md

 ## Key Achievements and Learnings
 During my internship, I had the opportunity to achieve the following:
-- Successfully implemented [mention a specific project/task you worked on].
+- Successfully implemented Book Store, Voting System, Parking System.
 - Collaborated with experienced developers, learning best practices in Java development.
 - Enhanced my problem-solving skills by tackling complex challenges in the Fintech domain.